mattbierner/blog.mattbierner.com/_posts/2017-04-18-i-am-a-camera.md

 I actually adapted to this new reality much more quickly than I did to having my eyes on my hands however, at least partially because I naturally kept the camera close to my body near the center of my chest.
 This fixed position made the experience closer to the chest mounted camera setup that I experimented with.
 But I had only ever toyed around the hand cameras and body cam setups the relative safety of my apartment; out in the wide world, walking the rusted passages of this *Berzerk* style maze, I had to be much more cautious, lest I bowl over some small humanoid or—even worse—bump into the artwork.

-While getting used to the reality, I also began the photoshoot in ernest.
+While getting used to the reality, I also began the photoshoot in earnest.
 This proved to be an interesting mix between live-streaming and traditional social media photo-sharing.
 When I pressed the shutter button, there was no chance for editing or reviewing or even confirming before the image went public—the image went directly from my eyes up to the internet.
 Unlike live-streaming however, the camera still allowed me to construct and present specific images instead of capturing every moment.

 {% include image.html file="shot1.jpg" href="https://twitter.com/mattbierner/status/843567666614874112" description="Ooh, so artsy!
 Should have shot in black and white though" %}